cuzy-app/external-websites/docs/README.md

 [See this code example for the external website to embed full Humhub](https://gitlab.com/funkycram/humhub-modules-external-websites/-/raw/master/docs/examples/external-website-page-embedding-full-humhub.php)

-### Space's contents redirected to external website
+### Space's contents URL redirected to external website

 In the space's module settings, it is possible to activate contents redirections to external website (see "Humhub embedded in an external website").